nabeel001/Crisp-Link-API/README.md

 # Crisp-Link-API

-- Send a POST request with the long url to this API Endpoint and recieve a short url as response
+- Send a POST request with the Long url to this API Endpoint and recieve a Crisp-Link (i.e. short url) as response.
-- sending a GET request to the generated crisp-link (i.e. short url) will redirect to the original url
+- sending a GET request to the generated Crisp-Link will redirect to the original url.
+- check out https://nabeel001.github.io/Crisp-Link/ for implementation details to use this API for your websites and applications.

 ### Tools and frameworks used